 - Deliberate on the future of energy in Scotland in the short, medium and longer-term; how changing technology, supply, demographics, and other variables can be adequately assessed to allow a long-term vision for the country to be developed

 - Disseminate its findings, with specific recommendations for policymakers and stakeholders at the local, Scottish, UK, and European level

 To respond to the Inquiry’s consultation or find more information on how the Committee will look to collect the views of stakeholders, visit the Evidence Gathering section of the website.

-The project is now in its final stages, with the Committee’s report expected to be published in late Spring 2019.
+The project is now in its final stages and has been submitted to an RSE Review Group for consideration.
+The Committee’s report will be published in Spring/Summer 2019.